olaure01/quantifiers/README.md

 * `hilbert.v`: Hilbert system for first-order Intuitionistic Logic with both universal and existential quantification (standard alpha-equivalence-free presentation)
 * `hilbert2nj.v`: translation of Hilbert system into natural deduction
 * `nj2hilbert.v`: translation of natural deduction into Hilbert system
-* `nj_vs_hilbert.v` : equivalence of the two systems through the previous translations
+* `nj_vs_hilbert.v`: equivalence of the two systems through the previous translations

+* `statements.md`: correspondence between statements in the article and in the formalization files

 Current examples are developed in Coq, but formalization does not depend on the surrounding meta-theory and should be adaptable to (any?) proof assistant.